arakasi72/rtinst/README.md

 	3. rutorrent
 	4. Nginx (webserver)
 	5. autodl-irssi
-	6. webmin (optional see section 3.7 below)
+	6. webmin (optional see section 3.7 in main guide)

 For a detailed installation guide, and additional information on all the features, go to: [Guide](https://github.com/arakasi72/rtinst/wiki/Guide)